Nick Hardy: Sophomore year of college

 Over the course of the fall golf season for Illinois, Hardy recorded a stroke average of 71.66 which was the second best on the team.
 During the fall season, Hardy had 8 out of 12 rounds in which he shot under or even par.
 In the four concluding tournaments of the regular season, Hardy earned top-10 finishes in all of them.
 Hardy earned a top 20 finish in the Big Ten Championship.
 At the NCAA Championships, Hardy individually tied for 36th place.
 By the end of the spring season, Hardy's stroke average was 72.78.

 Summer 2016

 During the summer of 2016, Hardy once again qualified for the U.S. Open, held at Oakmont Country Club.
-He missed the cut by four stokes.
+He missed the cut by four strokes.
 In addition to playing in the U.S. Open, Hardy won the Illinois State Amateur with a record score of 260 (−28).